-In the unholy relationship, it is not the body of the other with which union is attempted, but the bodies of those who are not there.
-For even the body of the other, already a severely limited perception of him, is not the central focus as it is, or in entirety.
-What can be used for fantasies of vengeance, and what can be most readily associated with those on whom vengeance is really sought, is centered on and separated off as being the only parts of value.
-(T-17.III.3)
+In the unholy relationship, it is not the body of the other with which the union is attempted, but the bodies of those who are not there at all.
+Even the body of the other, already a severely limited perception of him, is not the central focus as it is, or in entirety.
+What can be used for fantasies of vengeance, and what can be most readily associated with those on whom the vengeance is really sought, are centered on and separated off as being the only parts of value.
+(T-17.III.4:5-7)

 I realize this is really creepy and uncomfortable, but the Course is not mincing words here.
 When we are attempting union with the body of the other—having sex with our current partner—we are really trying to join with “the bodies of those who are not there”—we are really trying to have sex with our shadow figures (while at the same time trying to gain vengeance on them—talk about a love/hate relationship!).
 There is no other way to read that opening sentence.
 And it follows directly from what we’ve already said, that when we relate to the current partner, we are unconsciously relating to the shadow figure.
 Sometimes it’s not so unconscious.
 After all, don’t people often consciously fantasize that they are having sex with someone else?

 And that’s why we focus on particular body parts on our partner’s body—because those parts “can be most readily associated with those on whom the vengeance is really sought.”
 Now I’m not going to take you through an exercise of identifying your favorite parts on your current partner’s body, and then have you try to identify what the association is with the appropriate shadow figure’s body parts.
 But you might want to do that on your own anyway.